collective/Products.UserAndGroupSelectionWidget/README.rst

 Purpose
 -------

-UserAndGroupSelectionWidget is an Archetypes widget to search and select users and/or groups from a huge base of users.
+UserAndGroupSelectionWidget is a widget to search and select users and/or groups from a huge base of users.
 It uses a modernized, fast code-base and is tested with hundreds of groups and thousands of users.

 It is configurable to select only groups, only users, both or only user of a distinct group.

+Widgets for both Archetypes and z3c.form are available.

 ------------
 Dependencies